An unanticipated and somewhat surprising development came out of the COVID-19 pandemic.

-The Australian edition of the global financial website investing.com joined US-based keyword research firm SEMrush to release research results.
-The data strongly suggested there is a new generation of first-time investors in global stock markets based on internet search terms.
+The Australian edition of the global financial website investing.com joined withย US based keyword research firm SEMrush to release research results strongly suggesting a new generation of first-time investors in global stock markets, based on internet search terms.

 Top Australian Brokers